mvjdev/Write-Ups-SYS1-Challenge/README.md

-We need wireshark to do this challenges
+We need wireshark to do this challenge

 Good luck !